jdh8/blueberry-precision/src/1NT_BTU/COMP_2.md

 | 2M      | NF, 5+#
 | 2NT!    | CUE, good unbalanced hand
 | 3X      | PRE, 6+#

+Opener often runs with clubs because it is hard for responder to do so.

 | 1NT (X) P | - |
 |-----------|---|